patrickfrey/mewa/doc/article.md

 ### Deeper Digging

 For a deeper digging you have to look at the Mewa project itself and the implementation of the main example language, a strongly typed multiparadigm programming language with structures, classes, interfaces, free functions, generics, and exceptions.
+There exists also an FAQ that tries to answer problem-solving questions.

 ### How Mewa Works